Leon-AW/Experimenting_Reasoning_on_SLMs/README.md

 # Robustness Testing and Comparing Reasoning Techniques for Small Language Models

+## Abstract

+This study investigates the effectiveness of reasoning-enhancement techniques on a 1-billion parameter language model, comparing it against a 3B parameter model.
+We explore three approaches: advanced prompting, multi-stage finetuning, and a hybrid self-improvement method (STaR).
+Our key findings show that a 1B model can significantly outperform a 3B model on complex tasks like GSM8K when the right techniques are applied.
+Specifically, a model finetuned on a mix of general and task-specific data (`1b-sft-mixed-best`) combined with Plan-and-Solve prompting and self-consistency achieved very good results.
+The study concludes that the effectiveness of reasoning techniques is highly dependent on the base model's pre-training and the specific task, but with intelligent application, small models can punch far above their weight.

 This repository contains the study project "Robustness Testing and Comparing Reasoning Techniques for Small Language Models".
 It investigates the effectiveness of different reasoning enhancement techniques on a 1-billion parameter Llama 3.2 model, comparing its performance against a baseline 1B model, and a larger 3B parameter Llama 3.2 model.

 ## Project Goal